Azure/azure-sdk-for-ios/sdk/communication/AzureCommunicationChat/README.md

 Use the `listReadReceipts` method of `ChatThreadClient` to retrieve read receipts for a thread.

-`PagedCollection<ReadReceipt>` is the response returned from listing read receipts. `ReadReceipt` contains the sender of the read receipt, the id of the message that was read, and the time that the message was read.
+`PagedCollection<ChatMessageReadReceipt>` is the response returned from listing read receipts. `ChatMessageReadReceipt` contains the sender of the read receipt, the id of the message that was read, and the time that the message was read.

 ```swift
 chatThreadClient.listReadReceipts() { result, _ in